adhikarirsr/academic-kickstart/content/post/blog1/index.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = ""
 +++
-As a PhD, we are exposed to lots of new ideas and concepts.
-This website is my attempt to keep track of the those ideas and concepts.
+As a PhD student, we are exposed to lots of new ideas and concepts.
+The posts on websites are my attempt to keep track of the those ideas and concepts.
+I started a blog couple of years ago but failed to maintain it.
+This is my second go at it.

+I setup this website using framework with